Luftalian/pydefect/docs_rst/vertical_transition_level.rst

     pydefect cr -d .

-And, wee obtain :code:`gkfo_correction.pdf` and :code:`gkfo_correction.json` files with the following command.
+And we obtain :code:`gkfo_correction.pdf` and :code:`gkfo_correction.json` files with the following command.

 ::